- You have a child/children attending your activities who come from a split family.

-There are occasions when parents have shared care for their children, sharing out of school care and activities with one another.
+There are occasions when parents have shared care for their children.
+They want to share the BASC and activities with one another.
+You will need a clear process for handling these situations.

 In a situation where you have two parents working together on shared care but one parent receives a subsidy and another one doesn't, or even if neither receive subsidies but the care is shared the best way to run there accounts are as follows:

-Communication is also another tricky scenario especially as when a booking is made it is that parent who receives the confirmation and invoice.
+Communication is also something to consider.
+When a booking is made it is that parent who receives the confirmation and invoice.
 It is best practice to ensure the parent understands that each account is separate and this is how it works, however should they wish they can grant each other access as explained in point 4.

-Communication from yourself to the parents, you need to remember that any changes to the activity or processes must have both parents updated even if no booking currently exists for one of the parents, your own internal process will have to take care of this situation.
+Communication from yourself to the parents, you need to remember that any changes to the activity or processes must have both parents updated, even if no booking currently exists for one of the parents, your own internal process can take care of this situation.

 3. Authorised pick-ups